-The band-rumped storm petrel in Galapagos is going for its second round of nesting around this time of year!
-This bird – which also happens to be one of the smallest seabirds in the whole archipelago – is what some guests might consider to be the “pigeons” of the Galapagos when it comes to the way they look.
+The band-rumped storm petrel in the Galapagos Islands is going for its second round of nesting around this time of year!
+This bird – which also happens to be one of the smallest seabirds in the whole archipelago – is what some guests might consider being the “pigeons” of the Galapagos when it comes to the way they look.
 What’s more, is they have a mesmerizing pattern of flight that involves swiftly gliding down towards the ocean and then rapidly turning away before they touch the surface.
-The way in which their relatively longer and heavy wings flap is often compared to the motions of a bat.
+The way in which their relatively long and heavy wings flap is often compared to the motions of a bat.
 Throughout the islands, they are commonly known as “patapegada” or glued foot due to their webbed feet.

 The storm petrel in Galapagos is typically seen visiting its breeding grounds during the day and feeding at night.
 Their nature as pelagic birds makes seeing this behavior on land a rather rare sight, as they often only come to landmasses during their breeding periods.
 Scientists still aren’t exactly sure what it is they’re up to at sea (besides eating) when they aren’t breading, mostly due to the fact that researchers tend to have a harder time spotting these quick and small birds while perusing them across the ocean.